KilledByAPixel/OS13k/README.md

  ### Word List Functions
  - OS13k.AddWords(string, speak) - adds new words in string, pass optional speak override string
- - GetWords() - get the full list of words
- - GetWord(minLength=0, maxLength, firstCharacters) - returns random matching word, '' if none found
+ - GetWord(regex = /./, minLength = 0, maxLength) - returns random matching word, '' if none found
- - RemoveWord(word) - removes the word from the list (only for users via word list window)
+ - Words() - get the full list of words

  ### Any JS13k game can use trophies, even if not part of OS13k!
  - To add a trophies to any JS13k game, just save a special key to localStorage!